ulfschneider/ulf.website/content/posts/2024-07-20-prerender-pages.md

 title: Prerender pages with the Speculation Rules API
 tags: code
 ---

 Chromium browsers (Firefox and Safari are not on board yet) allow prerendering of future pages that a user is likely to navigate to.
 Prerending will speed up navigation and can be helpful when used together with [cross-document view transitions](/2024-05-20-cross-document-transition/), because for a prerendered page the transition does not need to wait for loading and rendering.

 As a web developer, you can insert a JSON configuration in your web pages to define how prerendering should occur.
-Here is what I´m currently using within the `<head>` of all documents on {{site.name}}:
+Here is what I'm currently using within the `<head>` of all documents on {{site.name}}:

 ```js
 <script type="speculationrules">